 Note 1: The Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), Part I, Chapter 3 (3.2.7) provides safety precautions

-Note 2: The content of Annex 4.A will be included as an Appendix to this section in a future edition.
+Note 2: This material will be included as an Appendix in a future edition.

 3.3.2.2 For inflation of meteorological balloons, Members should prefer helium over hydrogen.
 If hydrogen is used, however, Members shall obey to the safety precautions provided.